-Italy earthquake: Rescuer describes joy of pulling girl from rubble
+Italy earthquake: More than 2,000 forced to live in camps

 "I hope Giorgia remembers little of this place, rather I hope she forgets everything," Moroni told ANSA.

-It was not immediately clear whether the girl to whom he was referring was the same as one filmed Wednesday being pulled from the debris.
-There has been confusion over the name and age of the girl in that video, who emerged apparently in good condition.
+National police confirmed Friday that Giorgia was not the girl in a widely shared video also being pulled from rubble Wednesday in Amatrice.

+That girl's name was Giulia, 10, police said, without giving the last names of either girl.

-The reported rescues are among the few stories of hope since the 6.2-magnitude quake struck Wednesday, killing at least 267 people and injuring 400 others.
+The rescues are among the few stories of hope since the 6.2-magnitude quake struck Wednesday.

-The death toll is climbing slowly, and it is unclear how many people remain trapped under the mounds of concrete, brick and stone.
-The rescue mission entered its third day Friday -- still within the crucial 72-hour window, after which the likelihood of survival drops.

-Aftershocks continue to rattle the region, making the already tough rescue mission even more trying.

-"People were just running onto the roads away from buildings in a panic.
-We saw our cameras shaking, and journalists here too were panicking," CNN's Margot Haddad said after a powerful jolt Thursday.

-Italian police on Twitter said the first funeral had taken place for a man named Marco Santarelli, the son of a police official, while other victims will be buried in a state funeral Saturday, with Prime Minister Matteo Renzi attending, the Italian government said.

-The Italian Council of Ministers approved a state of emergency Thursday for the regions affected by the earthquake, allocating 50 million euros (about $56.5 million) in funding.
-Camps were set up to house and feed many of those displaced.
+The Italian Council of Ministers approved a state of emergency Thursday for the regions affected by the earthquake, allocating 50 million euros (about $56.5 million) in funding, while the displaced took refuge in the camps.

-Officials set up a red zone in Amatrice -- the hardest-hit town with 207 dead -- where buildings crumbled in the aftershocks, many of these weakened structures from the 14th century.

-Across the region about 2,100 people are staying in makeshift camps, and more are being built, according to Italy's Civil Protection agency.

-In another camp, Anna Maria Volpetti, 52, told CNN she had been visiting Accumoli, her hometown, with her family when the quake hit.

-Several residents gathered at a square in Amatrice, some of the women crying and hugging to console each other, with dust from the destruction still lingering in the air.
-Men stood in silence, stoically, too upset to share their stories with reporters.
+Residents gathered at a square in Amatrice, some of the women crying and hugging to console each other, with dust still lingering in the air.
+Men stood in silence, too upset to speak to reporters.

-Images from an Amatrice camp showed people lining up for pasta, while in other camps, chefs cooked pasta and soup in enormous vats to feed hundreds of the displaced.

-A man from Rome, who traveled to Amatrice to check on relatives after the quake, gave a harrowing account of how he and his aunt saw two hands sticking out of the rubble.
+One man from Rome, who traveled to Amatrice to check on relatives after the quake, gave a harrowing account of how he and his aunt saw two hands sticking out of the rubble.

 "This is something I will remember forever," Francesco Miglio said, adding that his aunt identified the woman as her neighbor.